Base64 Decoder Tool Thumbnail

 Is It A Base64 Decrypter?

 Remember that Base64 decoding will only produce meaningful results if the input was Base64 encoded to begin with.
-It’s not a method for decrypting or uncompressing data.
+This is not a method for decrypting or decompressing data, as Base64 is not an encryption, but an encoding.
+That is, it does not hide and encrypt the data, but only changes its appearance, which can be decoded by anyone.

 Base64 Characters and Table